 We work with third-party suppliers who may also set cookies on our website, for example Twitter, Facebook and LinkedIn.
 These third-party suppliers are responsible for the cookies they set on our website.
 If you would like further information please go to the website for the relevant third party.

 What security procedures are put in place to safeguard your personal data?

 In accordance with applicable data protection laws, we observe reasonable procedures to prevent unauthorised access to, and the misuse of, personal data.
 We use appropriate business systems and procedures to protect and safeguard against the loss, misuse or alteration of the personal data you give us.
 We also use security procedures and technical and physical restrictions for accessing and using the personal data on our servers.
 Only authorised personnel are permitted to access personal data in the course of their work.

 We do our best to keep the information you disclose to us secure.
 However, we cannot guarantee its security.
-By using our Site you accept the inherent risks of providing information online and will not hold us responsible for any breach of security.
+By using our website you accept the inherent risks of providing information online and will not hold us responsible for any breach of security.

 Your information rights and responsibilities

 You have the right to review the personal information we keep about you and you can request a copy of this information.

 You may instruct us not to process your personal information for marketing purposes by email at any time.
 (In practice, you will usually either expressly agree in advance to our use of your personal information for marketing purposes, or we will provide you with an opportunity to opt-out of the use of your personal information for marketing purposes.)

 In certain circumstances you can request us to delete all information we hold which identifies you.
 You can make this request at any time by emailing or writing to us using our contact details stated in the Contact Us section below but please note we may be compelled to retain your information due to specific legislative or regulatory requirements.